Early Development Instrument (EDI)

 - Vulnerable children are children who without additional support will likely experience future challenges in school and society.

 - Vulnerability can’t be attributed to a single cause.

 - Healthy early development is complex, influenced by many factors and is a result of accumulative experiences in the early years.

 Nova Scotia has four cycles of EDI results, collected in 2013, 2015,2018 and 2020.

 Lowest 10th percentile of children in the first Nova Scotia EDI in 2013 created vulnerability cut-offs.
 These vulnerability cut-offs were used to create the Nova Scotia Baseline to measure Nova Scotia children with Nova Scotia children over time, reflecting their reality.

-At the national level, vulnerability in Canadian children has increased from 25% to 27% (reported by the Canadian Institute for Health Information based on the most recent data available from each of the provinces and territories).
+At the national level, vulnerability as measured on the EDI is experienced by 28% of Canadian children (reported by the Canadian Institute for Health Information based on the most recent data available from each of the provinces and territories).

 Nova Scotia Early Development Instrument (EDI) Reports

 - Summary Report: Primary Students in Nova Scotia, 2022-23